 In our WSET courses and other classes (like the wonderful Fine Vintage Sensory Masterclass and the French Wine Professional course), we spend a great deal of time on the mechanics of tasting and how to express what you taste, and then relate what you learn to the basics of wine and food pairing.
 We also talk about a lot of grape varieties.
 Oh yes, we also taste a lot of wine.
 Note, I say “taste,” and not “drink.”
 Drink comes after class!

 A better tasting future

-There is no better investment in your wine collection and tasting than bolstering your knowledge about just what is in that glass before you.
-You will spend your wine dollars more wisely, you will be drinking better wine and you will better appreciate what you taste.
+There is no better investment in your wine collection and tasting than bolstering your understanding about just what is in that glass before you.
+You will spend your wine dollars more wisely, you will be drinking better wine and you will better appreciate the wine you taste.
 The best way to enhance your tasting abilities and your appreciation of wine is to join me for a wine class.
 For the consumer, the collector and members of the wine trade, there are no better classes available than those offered by the Wine & Spirit Education Trust (WSET).
-If you are going to sell wine in a restaurant, you will want to focus on service as well, but for sheer basic knowledge and tasting experience you can't beat the series of courses created by the Wine & Spirit Education Trust and implemented by James Cluer, MW at Fine Vintage, Ltd. You will be empowered by sharpening your skills for sharing your discoveries with others, and a certification from WSET is the gold standard of wine education.
-Ask any of the many people who have joined me for WSET courses and I think you will hear that the classes are helpful, informative, fun and thirst quenching.
+If you are going to sell wine in a restaurant, you will want to focus on service as well, but for sheer basic knowledge and tasting experience you can't beat the series of courses created by the Wine & Spirit Education Trust and implemented by James Cluer, MW, at Fine Vintage, Ltd. You will be empowered by sharpening your skills for sharing your discoveries with others, and a certification from WSET is the gold standard of wine education.
+Ask any of the dozens of people who have joined me for WSET courses and I think you will hear that the classes are helpful, informative, fun and thirst quenching.